-WordPress categories can help make finding information on your site easier for visitors.
-Filing posts under categories also helps to organize your content and allows search engines to better index your WordPress site.
+WordPress categories help to make finding information on your site easier for visitors.
+Adding categories not only helps to organize your content, it also improves both your visitor’s search experience and your search engine rankings.

 Using WordPress Post Categories

-By default, WordPress URLs aren’t search engine friendly.
-In order to make the best use of WordPress categories, you will first need to modify the way WordPress displays your URLs.
+Default WordPress post web addresses aren’t search engine friendly.
+In order to make the best use of post categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a post link that looks like this:
+Permalinks allow WordPress to display SEO-friendly URLs, so instead of having a post link that looks like this:

-You can have the post URL display like this:
+You can have the same post URL display like this:

-If you have not configured your permalinks yet, then we recommend doing so now before configuring your post categories.
+If you have not yet configured your permalinks, then we recommend doing so first before configuring your post categories.

-Keeping your site’s content organized is very important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help search engines to better index your content.
+Maintaining your content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.

-We recommend, therefore, planning what kind of broad “topics” you will be writing about and publishing on your website or blog.
-These can be topics related to your niche, your services or products, or your industry.
+We recommend, therefore, first planning what kind of broad “topics” you will be writing about and publishing on your website.
+These can be topics related to your specific niche, your services or products, or your industry.

-When creating a list of topics, include areas of your business that your visitors, prospects, and clients need to be better educated or informed about.
-This is very important in terms of establishing your business as an “authority” that online visitors will want to come back repeatedly to and/or refer other people to.
+When creating your list of topics, remember to include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your business as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer other people to.

-For example, let’s say that you would like to start a site to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+Let’s say, for example, that you would like to start a website or blog to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:

 - Marriage Celebrant FAQs